 Invariants & Semi-Invariants

 A truth can become easy to see if you just notice a simple invariant, a measurement or a property that doesn’t change.
-Noticing this invariant is the hard part.
+Noticing it is the hard part.

 We’re at a birthday party and it’s time to cut the cake!
 The cake has a square top and single candle directly in the middle, and guests, one after another, cut the cake in the following fashion: they choose two adjacent sides of the remaining cake and make a single cut through the interior of those sides, cutting away a wedge of cake.
 In a sense, they’re “cutting the corners” off the cake.
 Will any of the guests be able to get a piece with the candle?